katonic-dev/Katonic-ML-Marketplace/Movie_Genre_Prediction_App/README.md

 * Then create a repository in your Personal profile inside the GitHub.
 * Copy the files the are available inside this app folder [app folder link](https://github.com/katonic-dev/Katonic-ML-Marketplace/tree/master/Movie_Genre_Prediction_App/app) to your repository.

-Once you had all the Application files into your Personal repository, Follow this [documentaion](https://docs.katonic.ai/Getting-started-with-featured-store/app_deployment) to deploy an application.
+Once you have all the Application files into your Personal repository, Follow this [documentaion](https://docs.katonic.ai/Getting-started-with-featured-store/app_deployment) to deploy an application.